merkle-open/generator-nitro/packages/nitro-webpack/readme.md

 - `{ exclude: [] }` additionally adds exclude config to rule

 ⚠ Please use this rule with care.
 You have to configure includes and exclude when you also use woff and/or image loader.
-Otherwise svg or woff files are processed with multiple configurations.
+Otherwise, svg or woff files are processed with multiple configurations.

 #### `options.rules.image`